Scores - the Psychometric Entrance Test:

 After registration, you may request that your score be reported to other institutions in addition to those you already requested, prevent it being reported to one or more universities (including the Technion), or request a report by email, NITE recommends doing so by logging on to the website or through the downloadable Reporting Scores to Institutions form.
-Save the form to your computer and send it as an email attachment to the Scoring Department, email@example.com or by fax to 02-6754765.
+Save the form to your computer and send it as an email attachment to the Scoring Department, email@example.com.
 If you do not receive an acknowledgment, please contact the scoring department by telephone the day after submitting the request in order to confirm that your request has been received.

 Change requests are free of charge.

 After a score report request is submitted, the scores will be available to institutions.
 The scores are retrieved by the institutions within seven working days.
 There is no possibility of shortening the reporting time.

 Within 45 days of the test date, around the date that the score is reported to academic institutions, you will be able to check your score by logging on to the NITE website with the personal details (ID number or foreign passport number, and password) with which you are registered on the website.
 Your score will also be emailed to you.

 If you opted out of email notification, the score will be sent by Israel Post.